The Hitchhiker’s Guide to the Guardians of the Galaxy

 There’s no real high concept behind the Guardians of the Galaxy; they’re superheroes in space.
 They guard the galaxy, I guess?
 They don’t guard the universe, because that would mean handing out tacky green rings to swaggering braggarts like some self-important fraternity president.
 Boring!

-The real purpose of the Guardians of the Galaxy under Abnett and Lanning was as a place to showcase some of Marvel’s weirdest, grooviest, most Marvel cosmic characters.
+The real purpose of the Guardians of the Galaxy under Abnett and Lanning was to provide a place to showcase some of Marvel’s weirdest, grooviest, most Marvel cosmic characters.
 The outer edges of the Marvel Universe have always offered up an entertaining blend of ambitious New Age intensity and goofball apocalyptic militarism.

 Thus the Guardians became the new home for gruff plushie Rocket Raccoon (created by Bill Mantlo and Keith Giffen); sword-wielding badass Marvel kid Phyla-Vell (Peter David, Paul Azaceta); giant sentient tree-thing Groot (Stan Lee, Jack Kirby, Dick Ayers), swashbuckling insectoid actual Micronaut Bug (Bill Mantlo, Michael Golden), wack-a-doodle celestial tree-hugger Mantis (Steve Englehart, Don Heck); Soviet space dog Cosmo (Lanning, Abnett, Wellinton Alves), and Drax’s daughter and the team’s all-time greatest member: bald bisexual kung fu telepath scientist Moondragon (Bill Everett, Mike Friedrich, George Tuska), a character so great that Moondragon is only her second best code name; her best is Madam MacEvil.
 The team also found room for a version of Major Victory, and for his fellow Captain America fanboy, Jack Flag.